Code613x/Supercity/README.md

 For a human-readable summary of the license terms, please refer to the [CC BY-NC-ND 4.0 Deed](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).

 The full text of the license can be found in the [LICENSE](LICENSE) file.

-Supercity © 2023 by Code613 is licensed under CC BY-NC-ND 4.0
 </details>